utcsnlp/lfqa_discourse/README.md

 ## Introduction
 This is the repository for annotated data and model for this paper: </br>

-Fangyuan Xu, Junyi Jessy Li and Eunsol Choi.
+> Fangyuan Xu, Junyi Jessy Li and Eunsol Choi.
 [How Do We Answer Complex Questions: Discourse Structure of Long-form Answers](https://arxiv.org/abs/2203.11048).
 In: Proceedings of ACL.
 2022.

+✨ Check out our [website](https://www.cs.utexas.edu/~fxu/lfqa_discourse/index.html) for sample annotations and demo!

 We annotated sentence-level functional roles of long-form answers from three datasets ([NQ](https://ai.google.com/research/NaturalQuestions), [ELI5](https://facebookresearch.github.io/ELI5/explore.html) and the human demonstrations from [WebGPT](https://openai.com/blog/webgpt/)) as well as a subset of model-generated answers from [previous work](https://github.com/martiansideofthemoon/hurdles-longform-qa).
 We analyzed their discourse structure and trained a role classification [model](https://github.com/utcsnlp/lfqa_discourse#model) which can be used for automatic role analysis.

 ## Data